lukasvdberk/ServerSightPostScript/README.md

 If you have a debian based system you can run the following script follow the following steps.

 -  Go to releases and execute the setup.sh from the latest release.
+-  Or use this simple one liner `sh <(curl -LJ https://github.com/lukasvdberk/ServerSightPostScript/releases/download/1.0/setup.sh) -y`

 ### Development
 Make sure you have the lastest version of dotnet installed